 ‘I am frustrated…’

-We often don’t realize how many negative or disruptive words we use every day.
+We often don’t realise how many negative or disruptive words we use every day.
 It’s easy to fall into that, but don’t forget, your mind and everyone around is listening.

 If you are in a similar situation as Gloria and you want to change your business around, you need to change the way you look and talk about your business in the first place.
 Who wants a business pushed by too much competition, that’s frustrating and where clients don’t want to pay?
 Nobody wants this!
 Why bother in the first place?